inrupt/solid-client-authn-js/README.md

 ```

 When you call the login function, a few things happen.
- - Solid-Auth-Fetcher negotiates with the server you provided at `oidc-issuer` to see how a user should log in.
+ - solid-client-authn negotiates with the server you provided at `oidc-issuer` to see how a user should log in.
  - it generates a link to a special webpage that the user will use to log in (for example `https://idp.com/authorize`)
  - It will pass that link to the `handleRedirect` you provided.
 This is your opportunity to redirect the user to the provided link.
 If your code is running in a web-browser, you can do that automatically by setting `handleRedirect: "auto"`.
  - Once the user has logged in, a request will be sent to the route you provided at `redirectUrl` including the user's credentials.